-Clandestine at the last flight of US Airways - US Airways Flight 1939
+Clandestine at the last US Airways flight - US Airways Flight 1939

 On 17 October 2015, after 76 years of uninterrupted flights and activity, US Airways disappeared as a brand.
 The "marriage" between US Airways and American Airlines has moved to the next level.
 American Airlines and US Airways merged into American, and the merger process lasted approximately 2 years, during which time preparations were made to unify booking platforms, and all flights will be operated under the American brand.

 Last weekend, US Airways operated the last flight - US Airways Flight 1939, and the route was Philadelphia - Charlotte - Phoenix - San Francisco - Philadelphia.
 It just so happens that San Francisco Airport is one of AirlinesTravel's friends, Dan Berte.
 Below is his story about the farewell party of US Airways.

 The product, which I took from the stage to the virtual shelves of Amazon, is sold only on the American market today.
 So the work takes me through airports with a recurrence that terrifies upcoming flight fears.
 But I like it.

 This is like a banal Friday night, when everyone was going home or family, caught me at SFO (San Francisco International Airport), waiting for a non-stop Delta service to DTW (Detroit Metropolitan Airport).
 A crunchy red-eye of 4h30 where you can't sleep.
 We were working this weekend, attending a security convention in Washington DC.

 The 1 terminal, domestic departures of the SFO is tiny and shabby.
 All domestic departures from the USA, with the exception of a few golden routes (JFK-LAX, SFO-JFK, etc.), resembles the landing on Atlassib.
 Nothing ever happens in T1.